 Check-in at the hotel on arrival.
 Evening is at your leisure.
-Overnight stay at hotel in Jodhpur.
+Overnight stay will be at hotel in Jodhpur.

 After breakfast set out for local sightseeing tour of Jodhpur.
 Visit the majestic Mehrangarh Fort, regally set on a sandstone hill built by Rao Jodha in 1459.
 Rising perpendicular and impregnable from a rocky hill that itself stands 120m above Jodhpur’s skyline, Mehrangarh is one of the most magnificent forts in India.

 Afterward, visit Jaswant Thada – the milky-white marble memorial to Maharaja Jaswant Singh II, sitting above a small lake 1km northeast of Mehrangarh, is an array of whimsical domes.
 The cenotaph is built out of intricately carved sheets of marble.
 These sheets are extremely thin and polished so that they emit a warm glow when illuminated by the sun.
 After that visit the lavish Umaid Bhawan Palace, one of the world's largest private residences.
 A part of the palace is managed by Taj Hotels.
 In the evening visit the local market.

 Overnight stay will be at a hotel in Jodhpur.

 After breakfast check-out from hotel and head towards Narlai.
 Village Narlai located midway between Jodhpur and Udaipur is an ancient dwelling, at the foot of Aravali hills, dotted with caves and temples.
 Narlai is abundant in character and has a rustic charm.
 But the most intriguing thing that it creates is a lifetime memory.
 Beyond the countryside trips or traditional heritage town experiences, Rawla Narlai puts forth a complete package of indulgent and exciting holiday experience in the tiny hidden town of Narlai.

 Reach Narlai by afternoon.
 Check-in at the hotel and relax.
 The evening is at your leisure.
-Overnight stay in Narlai.
+Overnight stay will be at hotel in Narlai.

 Afterwards enjoy a countryside jeep safari tour.
 A life as colourful as the rainbow and equally captivating in the surrounding village, some interesting temples and agriculture experiences which are worth a visit.
-Back to the hotel in the evening Overnight stay at hotel in Narlai.
+Reach back at the hotel by evening Overnight stay at hotel in Narlai.